Published On: May 10, 2019 • Last Updated: Sep 14, 2023 • 9 min read •

 DIN is a Director Identification Number.
 It is a unique number provided to an individual to become a designated partner in LLP or a director in a company.
 If a person has DIN then he can become a designated partner easily.
-Otherwise, DIN shall be allotted by MCA at the time of incorporation of the LLP.
-Following documents are needed for the application of DIN.
+Otherwise, DIN shall be allotted by MCA at the time of incorporation of the Limited Liability Partnership.
+The following documents are needed for the application of DIN.

 If any of the partners is a foreigner, then the passport is mandatory and all the documents must be apostilled.
 If there are changes in any information relating to the partners such as an address, name, etc. then it must be communicated to MCA in a specified form within 30 days.